ffledgling/blog/_posts/2018-09-12-python-imports-i.markdown

             raise e
 ```

 Now, how do we actually try it out?
-Simple enough, first let's crate a python module to import, here's what it looks like:
+Simple enough, first let's create a python module to import, here's what it looks like:

 ```python
 In [7]: %cat /tmp/modules/spam